Shane32/GraphQL/CODEGEN-README.md

 **Be sure to replace "add-guid-here" with an actual GUID.**

+Refer to [this example](https://github.com/Shane32/ContractManager/blob/596f9c20014234380fb7f38cad02d5cdae1704bb/ContractManagerTests/Infrastructure/ServerTests.cs) for adding in a test for your SDL schema.

 ## 3. Create the `codegen.ts` Configuration File

 In the root of your project, add a `codegen.ts` file with the following content: